-Students transferring to Belhaven are required to take at least nine hours in education at Belhaven, excluding student teaching.
-Students are required to take Methods in Teaching at Belhaven.
-All students must have at least a C average in all professional and specialty area courses.
+Students transferring to Belhaven are required to take at least nine hours in Education at Belhaven, excluding student teaching.
+Teacher candidates are required to take Clinical-Internships in Teaching at Belhaven.
+All teacher candidates must have at least a C average in all professional and specialty/content area courses.